-Positive Psychology Coach and RB Mind Trustee, Monika Waller, examines how cultivating our dreams can lead us into a year of renewed confidence and connection.
+Positive Psychology Coach and RB Mind Trustee, Monika Waller, examines how cultivating our dreams can lead us into renewed confidence and connection.

 It’s time to face our dreams – both big and small.
 The global pandemic is without doubt an adversary.
 Yet without adversity we are not challenged, and often carry on focusing on daily needs and wants.
 Did we stop ourselves dreaming at some point?
 Did we stop following our dreams in fear of making the wrong decision?
 The point is: we might have just stopped.

 By opening ourselves to our dreams we can start seeking opportunities for growth, change and transformation.

 Here are a few ways to find inspiration:

 - Listen to that kinder voice inside you that tells you to dream big;

 - Explore your core values and identify what motivates you, even in tough times;

 - Incorporate your mistakes and bad choices into a learning process.
 Bad choices also count towards the life experience;